flowcontrol12/docu/docs/04-User Guide/Configuration/01-General Settings/01- System Status_.md

 - *In* - number of bits per second
 - *Out* - number of bits per second
 - *Action* - buttons to enter *interface edit mode*
-- *Edit interface* -  there are following fields to specify:
+- *Edit interface* -  there are the following fields to specify:
   - *MAC*
   - **MTU*
   - *Driver*